Atrina fragilis: Biology

 This species lives with the narrow half of its shell anchored in the sediment, but the large part of the fragile shell protrudes from the sea floor.
-Thus, unfortunately it is vulnerable to damage by fishing trawlers.
+Thus, unfortunately, it is vulnerable to damage by fishing trawlers.
 The species is also vulnerable to industrial activity.

 Atrina fragilis prefers to reside on the sublittoral fringe and subtidal muds in order to embed itself or attach its byssal threads to small stones underneath the softer substrate.
 The biology of the mussel is not well understood, with information on its reproduction and early life-history particularly sparse.
 Efforts are being made to identify Atrina fragilis larvae to implement effective conservation of the rare species.
 Because of its brittle shell, the fan mussel is sensitive to the effects of benthic fishing gears and its distribution is believed to have been impacted by fishing over the past half century.

 The shells are anchored to the sand by fine gold-coloured silk produced by special glands located in the muscular foot.
-This silk or byssus are fine threads which historically was used to make special royal fabrics.
+This silk or byssus are fine threads which historically were used to make special royal fabrics.
 This was called Pinna silk or sea silk, although the species more frequently used was Pinna nobilis of the Mediterranean.

 Lifecycle

-The fan mussel is often solitary but populations occur as small groups or patches of individuals forming small beds in rocky areas.
-Fan mussels typically eat phytoplankton through suspension feeding and have a lifespan of anywhere between 20-100 years.
-The fan mussel grows approximately 6 µm each day and the size can reach up to 770 µm before attaching to the substrate as adult bivalves.
+The fan mussel is often solitary, but populations occur as small groups or patches of individuals forming small beds in rocky areas.
+Fan mussels typically eat phytoplankton through suspension feeding and have a lifespan of anywhere between 20–100 years.
+The fan mussel grows approximately 6 μm each day and the size can reach up to 770 μm before attaching to the substrate as adult bivalves.

 Reproduction

 The biology of A. fragilis is not well understood, its reproduction and early life-history is particularly sparse and no descriptions of A. fragilis larvae exist in the literature.
 Growth lines have been used to estimate the age of adult bivalves.
 However, concurrent molecular and morphological analyses indicate that early-stage larvae were present in the water column during late summer and early autumn.
-This suggest that A. fragilis follows the same pattern of spawning in the summer and winter season that is found in other pinnids at temperate latitudes.
+This suggests that A. fragilis follows the same pattern of spawning in the summer and winter season that is found in other pinnids at temperate latitudes.
 The pelagic larval stage is believed to be four months in length before settling in the benthic region as adult bivalves.
 DNA barcoding has been used to identify the largely undocumented larvae of Atrina fragilis.
 This technique will allow scientists to identify fan mussel habitats and oceanic larval distribution so that in the future proper conservation efforts may be implemented in those areas.